Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

-About the incompressible limit of inviscid fluids, that is, the singular limit as Mach number goes to 0, there have been a lot of studies for the Cauchy problem or the fixed-domain problems.
+Regarding the incompressible limit of inviscid fluids, specifically the singular limit as the Mach number approaches $0$, numerous studies have been conducted on the Cauchy problem or fixed-domain problems.
 We refer to \cite{Klainerman1981limit, Klainerman1982limit, Ebin1982limit, Schochet1986limit, Disconzi2017limit} for ``well-prepared initial data" ($\dive u_0=O(\lam)$ and $\p_t u|_{t=0}=O(1)$, wehre $\lam$ is the Mach number) and \cite{Ukai1986limit, Asano1987limit, Isozaki1987limit, Iguchi1997limit, Metivier2001limit, Alazard2005limit} for ``ill-prepared (general) initial data" ($\dive u_0=O(1)$ and $\p_t u|_{t=0}=O(\lam^{-1})$).
-However, much less is known about the incompressible limit of free-surface inviscid fluids: Lindblad and the first author \cite{LL2018priori}, the first author \cite{Luo2018CWW} and Disconzi and the first author \cite{DL19limit} established incompressible limit results for free-surface Euler equations with zero or nonzero surface tension.
+However, much less is known about the incompressible limit of free-surface inviscid fluids: Lindblad and the first author \cite{LL2018priori}, the first author \cite{Luo2018CWW}, and Disconzi and the first author \cite{DL19limit} established incompressible limit results for free-surface Euler equations with zero or nonzero surface tension.

 It should be noted that the uniform energy estimates are not consistent with the ones obtained by the local existence result.
-Moreover, \textit{the uniform boundedness (with respect to Mach number $\lam$) of top-order time derivatives of the velocity is necessary} in \cite{LL2018priori,Luo2018CWW,DL19limit}, which is more restrictive than the commonly-used definition of ``well-prepared initial data".
-Very recently, the second author \cite{Zhang2021elastoLWP} established LWP and the incompressible limit simultaneously with the same energy functional for compressible elastodynamics, which can be directly applied to Euler equations without surface tension.
-Also, only $\p_t^2 u|_{t=0}=O(1)$ is required in \cite{Zhang2021elastoLWP} which is an essential improvement of \cite{LL2018priori,Luo2018CWW,DL19limit} and is also an optimal requirement of well-prepared data for free-surface inviscid fluids without surface tension, as the propagation of Rayleigh-Taylor sign condition already requires the uniform boundedness of $\nab\p_t q\sim \p_t^2 u$.
+Moreover, \textit{the uniform boundedness (with respect to Mach number $\lam$) of top-order time derivatives of the velocity is necessary} in \cite{LL2018priori, Luo2018CWW, DL19limit}, which is more restrictive than the commonly-used definition of ``well-prepared initial data".
+Very recently, the second author \cite{Zhang2021elastoLWP} established LWP and the incompressible limit simultaneously with the same energy functional for compressible elastodynamics, which can be directly applied to the Euler equations without surface tension.
+Also, only $\p_t^2 u|_{t=0}=O(1)$ is required in \cite{Zhang2021elastoLWP} which is an essential improvement of \cite{LL2018priori, Luo2018CWW, DL19limit} and is also an optimal requirement of well-prepared data for free-surface inviscid fluids without surface tension, as the propagation of Rayleigh-Taylor sign condition already requires the uniform boundedness of $\nab\p_t q\sim \p_t^2 u$.
 However, the method and observations in \cite{Zhang2021elastoLWP} heavily rely on the vanishing boundary condition for the pressure on the free surface, which cannot be generalized to the case of nonzero surface tension or two-phase vortex-sheet problems.